Temporary Alliances from History

 "Towards the end of the War in 1865, those Afrikans who did not escape began a large-scale strike following the defeat of the confederacy.
 They claimed the lands that they had laboured on, and began arming themselves – not only against the Southern planters but also against the Union army.
 Widespread concerns about this 'dangerous position' of Afrikans in the South led to 'Black Reconstruction'; Afrikans were promised democracy, human rights, self-government and popular ownership of the land.
 In reality, it was a strategy for returning Euro-American dominance...."(p.
 40)

 This shift resulted in a better deal for former slaves than they would have got by just passively sticking with their unity with the North.
+But it shows the need to complete the New Afrikan war for liberation from the United $tates to achieve the basic goals of the Afrikan soliders who freed themselves from slavery.
 Different conditions will require reevaluation of who is our principal enemy and what are appropriate united front strategies at the time.